Body Balm: Butter Me Up

 Why isn't the USDA Organic or OEFFA Organic Logo On This Product?

 Since clays like kaolin and bentonite have farming/agricultural uses, they appear on the list.
-Unfortunately, ingredients like Pumice, Dead Sea Mud and Bamboo Charcoal are not used in farming or food production and thus do not appear on the list.
+Unfortunately, ingredients like Pumice, Dead Sea Mud, and Bamboo Charcoal are not used in farming or food production and thus do not appear on the list.
+Sometimes an ingredient, such as Magnesium Hydroxide, appears on the list but can only be under certain circumstances.
+Magesium hydroxide can only be used as a nutrient supplement for animals.

-Products that use these ingredients like our Clay Facial Masks, and Bamboo Charcoal, Loofah Pumice Foot, and Dead Sea Mud soaps, as well as our Mud & Clay and Rosemary Mint Charcoal Shampoo Bars cannot display any organic symbol or even state that they are organic.
+Products that contain these ingredients like our Sensitive Skin Deodorants, Clay Facial Masks, and Bamboo Charcoal, Loofah Pumice Foot, and Dead Sea Mud soaps, as well as our Mud & Clay and Rosemary Mint Charcoal Shampoo Bars cannot display any organic symbol or even state that they are organic.

-Since we are a certified organic company, we are not allowed to use any certified organic label or call any products that contain these ingredients "organic," even though they are made with certified organic ingredients that meet the same rigorous standards as those required for our "Organic" products.
+Since we are a certified organic company, we must follow the rules of the USDA.
+Even though these products are made with certified organic ingredients that meet the same rigorous standards as those required for our "Organic" products, we cannot call them "organic."
+Sadly if you are not a USDA Certified Organic company, you can do whatever you want :-(

 For more detailed information, please read our blog, "What Do All of the Organic Labels Mean?"